 Crawl Space Encapsulation – Plastic

-RatSlab installation cost could be anywhere from $9 -15 per square foot to account for cleaning, grading, water drainage/waterproofing, insulation, and pouring the concrete.
+RatSlab installation cost vary depending on cleaning, grading, water drainage/waterproofing, insulation, and pouring the concrete.

 Conclusion: Plastic Based Encapsulation Or Concrete Based Encapsulation

 Winner: Concrete Based Crawl Space Encapsulation = Rat Slab

 Concrete-based encapsulation has a number of advantages over the traditional plastic-based approach.
 We highly recommend a concrete based approach due to following reasons: